gnthibault/RemoteObservatory/README.md

-Correct the stub inside of launch_remote_observatory that returns safe even if not safe re-integrate the simulator mode that returns fines, even if not fines Make a proper integration between our IndiMount and abstractMount inside of IndiAbstractMount, because right now it is a mess
+Correct the stub inside of launch_remote_observatory that returns safe even if not safe re-integrate the simulator mode that returns fines, even if not fines Make a proper integration between our IndiMount and abstractMount inside of IndiAbstractMount, because right now it is a mess Setup a calibrating_flat and calibrating_dark states fill-in the class Calibration that mirrors the observation class and make sure that a new calibration is issued whenever an observation has completed (This should arise in Manager ?)
 CRITICAL: check what happens when no indi server is running, there are unhandled exception there